 Phishing, once a key threat in the banking and finance sector, has now become a technique used by hackers targeting every industry sector – none is immune.

-The Symantec Internet Security Threat Report always make a great read !.
+The Sophos Threat Report always make a great read !.

 So the question is – “what controls can be put in place to tackle the issue of fake emails ?”